Undocumented Customer Relationships Create Transfer Risk

 Month 5-6: The Artifact Creation

 Formalize your QBR process.
-Create the "Account Bible" for your top 10 clients—a single dossier containing everything a new owner would need to run the account without you.
+Create the "Account Dossier" for your top 10 clients—a single dossier containing everything a new owner would need to run the account without you.
 This includes the customer reference strategy—identifying who will speak to the buyer and knowing exactly what they will say.

 By treating your customer relationships as documented assets rather than personal favors, you don't just protect your exit value; you build a business that is fundamentally more scalable and resilient.